Alternator Repair at Heritage Auto Repair in Meridian and Caldwell, ID

 If you are experiencing the signs outlined above, it may be a good idea to open the hood of your vehicle and check your serpentine belt.
 The serpentine belt is one long, snaking, winding belt that keeps your alternator and other parts running smoothly and effectively.
 If this belt is loose, we strongly suggest you bring your vehicle to us so we can tighten it.

 - You hear strange noises coming from your vehicle.

 Negative sensory cues are a sure indicator something is wrong with your vehicle.
 If you are hearing grinding or whining noises, this could mean one of the parts inside the alternator is worn out or broken.

-If you are experiencing one or more of these symptoms and are in Meridian, Boise, Eagle, or beyond, don't hesitate to bring your vehicle to Heritage Auto Repair in Ada County today.
+If you are experiencing one or more of these symptoms and are in Meridian and Caldwell, Boise, Eagle, or beyond, don't hesitate to bring your vehicle to Heritage Auto Repair in Ada County today.
 We have a review score of 5 based on reviews from 800 satisfied customers, and can determine if your vehicle requires additional services, such as scheduled maintenance, and tune-ups.